oceantracker/oceantracker/docs/index.rst

 Features
 ====================

-* Fast and extendable offline native grid particle tracking for unstructured grids [1]_
+* Fast and extendable offline native grid particle tracking for unstructured grids [1] and  stuctured grids.
-* Calculate the tracks of millions of particles
+* Calculate the tracks of millions of particles with fast efficient computation and parallel processing.
 * User configurable settings and computational pipeline driven entirely by json or yaml text files.
 * Add user defined particle properties and behaviours from parameter text files.
 * Native grid particle tracking which preserves the vertical resolution